No Knead Bread

 Instructions

-• In a large bowl, combine the flour, salt, and yeast.
+• In a large mixing bowl, combine the flour, salt, and yeast.
 Mix with a whisk, wooden spoon, or with clean hands.
-Add the water and mix with a spatula until you have a sticky dough.

-Note: The water must be between 100 and 110 degrees Fahrenheit (37 to 43 degrees Celsius).
+• Note: The water must be between 100 and 110 degrees Fahrenheit (37 to 43 degrees Celsius).
 If the water is too hot or too cold the yeast will not activate.

 • After the dough has tripled in size, uncover it, and flour the counter.
 Pour the dough out onto the counter and generously sprinkle the top with flour.

-• You do NOT need to knead the dough.
+• Note: You do NOT need to knead the dough.
 You can simply move it around until you have a really nice and soft dough that is no longer sticky and is oval in shape.
 If the loaf sticks to your hands or the counter, sprinkle on a little more flour.

 • Place the loaf into any oven-safe dish lined with parchment paper.
 Place a lid on the dish, and place the dish in a cold oven (an oven that is NOT preheated).